hotpunkx/glitchguess/docs/prd.md

   + Store game information in joiner's local storage with status 'active'
   + Update host's local storage status to 'active'
   + Both players proceed to game start
+- Include 'Back to Home' button to return to start screen
 \n#### 2.5.7 Local Storage Game Tracking

 - Store the following in local storage for each multiplayer game: